paulob5/myclubs-backend-challenge/README.md

 ## Getting Started

 You can install the project dependencies with `npm install`, run the tests with `npm run test` and run the server with `npm run dev`.

+## Deliverable

+Fork this repository and submit you results as pull request.